 Currently, there is not one single cure for migraines.
 Therefore, the main aim of treatment is to reduce the frequency of migraines and to control the symptoms of the migraine.
 There are many different types of treatment for migraine, these include:

 Reduce stress, reduce food triggers and avoid certain foods.
+Good nutrition can keep anxiety at bay.
 Keep hydrated, improve your sleep hygiene and increase hours of sleep, participate in regular physical activity and reduce screen time.

 Seek advice from your GP and if you choose to take medication there are a number of different options ranging from parcetamol, triptans and anti nausea medications.